Sydney Metro (2008 proposal): Christie report

 Although this 1998 plan, called Action for Transport, contained a rhetorical commitment to public ownership of train services, both the Airport Link and a proposed Bondi Beach extension were to be operated and maintained by the private sector using government-run trains.
 This represented the beginnings of a major strategic shift, with future rapid transit proposals to incorporate private-sector operation as a core element.

 The following year, a train collision at Glenbrook in the lower Blue Mountains killed seven people and injured 51.
 Carr and Scully recognised that the rail system needed a serious strategic review, and commissioned a former State Rail Authority boss, Ron Christie, to conduct one.

 Christie's conclusions were politically unwelcome.
-Not only was the scale of investment required vast, but the prerequisite for network growth was an expensive new tunnel under the harbour and CBD, far from Western Sydney.
-Yet the rail czar's warnings could not be ignored:
+Not only was the scale of investment required vast, but the prerequisite for network growth was an expensive new tunnel under the harbour and CBD, far from western Sydney.
+Yet the rail chief's warnings could not be ignored:

 the inner city lines will all be saturated within the next ten years or so, and there will be a need for a new, alternative route through the CBD, from Eveleigh to St Leonards, in the medium term, most likely by between 2011 and 2015 ...
 This project is regarded as being of the highest priority.
 Without it, the metropolitan rail system will face strangulation and progressive operational collapse.

 Christie's report also flagged the potential for a future rapid transit ("metro") network, marking the mode's re-emergence in official thinking after a long absence.
 However, he sought to delay implementation of a standalone metro system until his report's 2021–51 "long term", at which time he saw the potential for: